Yankee Stadium: Amenities and facilities

 A signature by Babe Ruth is one of many autographs in the "ball wall", the centerpiece of the Yankee Museum.

 Yankee Stadium features a wide array of amenities.
 It contains 63% more space, 500000 sqft more in total, than the previous stadium, with wider concourses and open sight lines on concourses.
 Along with 227 mi of wired Ethernet cable, the building has sufficient fiber-optic cable wiring that Cisco Vice President and Treasurer David Holland calls the building "future proof".
 Over 1,100 HD video monitors are placed within the stadium and approximately $10 million worth of baseball merchandise is housed within the ballpark.

 The center field scoreboard, manufactured by Mitsubishi Diamond Vision, measures 59 x 101 ft and offers 5925 sqft of viewing area.
 It was the third-largest HD scoreboard in the world when it opened (behind the 8736 sqft board at newly renovated Kauffman Stadium and the new 8066 sqft board at the renovated Tokyo Racecourse).
 Since then, it has also been surpassed by what was the world's largest scoreboard at AT&T Stadium and the new scoreboard at the Philadelphia Phillies' Citizens Bank Park.
 Displaying 5925 sqft of video, the scoreboard can display four 1080p HD images simultaneously.
+In 2026, Daktronics installed a new LED center field scoreboard and two flanking boards upgraded with 8-millimeter pixel spacing to deliver higher resolution imagery with wider angle visibility.
+The LED ribbon displays mounted to the seating fascia along the 200 and 300 Levels were also upgraded.

 The Yankees clubhouse features 30,000 square feet (2,880 m^{2}) of space, over 2.5 times the space of the clubhouse from the previous facility.
 The dressing area alone features 3344 sqft of space, with each locker equipped with a safety deposit box and touch-screen computer.
 The Yankees clubhouse features a weight room, training room, video room, and lounge area, while both teams' clubhouses have their own indoor batting cages.
 The Yankees' therapy room features a hydrotherapy pool with an underwater treadmill.
 The Yankees are believed to be the first team to chemically treat their uniforms, as well as the showering surfaces with an anti-bacterial agent that reduces the risk of infection.

 The New York Yankees Museum, located on the lower level at Gate 6, displays a wide range of Yankees' memorabilia.
 A "Ball Wall" features hundreds of balls autographed by past and present Yankees, and there are plans to eventually add autographs for every living player who has played for the Yankees.
 The centerpiece of the museum is a tribute to Don Larsen's perfect game in the 1956 World Series, with a commemorative home plate in the floor and statues of Larsen pitching to Yogi Berra.
 Along with a facsimile of a current locker from the Yankees' clubhouse, fans can view the locker of the late Thurman Munson, which sat unoccupied in the previous stadium's Yankee clubhouse in honor of Munson.